 The Organization and Compensation Committee has reviewed the Compensation Discussion and Analysis and discussed it with management.
-Based on its review and discussions with management, the committee recommended to our board of directors that the Compensation Discussion and Analysis be included in our annual report on Form 10-K for the fiscal year ended December 31, 2021 and in our 2022 proxy statement.
+Based on its review and discussions with management, the committee recommended to our board of directors that the Compensation Discussion and Analysis be included in our annual report on Form 10-K for the fiscal year ended December 31, 2022 and in our 2023 proxy statement.
 This report is provided by the following independent directors, who currently comprise the committee:

-R. Scott Greer-Chairman Myriam J. Curet, M.D.
+R. Scott Greer-Chairperson Myriam J. Curet, M.D.
 Karin Eastham

-SUMMARY COMPENSATION TABLE-FISCAL 2019-2021
+SUMMARY COMPENSATION TABLE-FISCAL 2020-2023

-The following table shows, for the fiscal year ended December 31, 2021, compensation awarded to or earned by our Chief Executive Officer, our Chief Financial Officer and our other three most highly compensated executive officers who were serving as executive officers on December 31, 2020 (the "NEOs").
-To the extent any NEOs were also named executive officers for the fiscal years ended December 31, 2020 or December 31, 2019, compensation information for our 2020 and 2019 fiscal years is also presented for such executives.
+The following table shows, for the fiscal year ended December 31, 2022 compensation awarded to or earned by our Chief Executive Officer, our Chief Financial Officer and remaining executive officers as of December 31, 2022 (the "NEOS").
+To the extent any NEOs were also named executive officers for the fiscal years ended December 31, 2021 or December 31, 2020, compensation information for our 2021 and 2020 fiscal years is also presented for such executives.
+The following table also provides information for our former executive officers who served as executive officers of the Company for a portion of the 2022 fiscal year.